Catalase Test For Streptococcus Pyogenes

 Clinical Significance of Accurate Streptococcus pyogenes Identification

-Accurate identification of S. pyogenes is of paramount clinical importance due to its association with several severe infectious diseases, including:
+Accurate identification of S. pyogenes is of critical clinical importance due to its association with several severe infectious diseases, including:

 • Pharyngitis (Strep throat): This is one of the most common infections caused by S. pyogenes.